Five ideas for alternative advent calendars

 Create a treasure hunt

 Lots of children (and adults!) enjoy celebrating advent, but it doesn’t necessarily need to be limited to the traditional calendar containing sweet treats.
-With a little creativity, you can make some new traditions that involve the whole family and help children to get in the Christmas spirit through making, giving and taking part in activities each day.
+With a little creativity, you can make some new traditions that involve the whole family.

 As well as being a great form of family bonding, it also provides the opportunity to help your children to develop skills in communication, creativity and citizenship.
 Try some of our ideas for alternative calendars to think outside the box this advent and let us know what festive fun your family gets up to!